4 Structuring analytics projects

 probs = c(.5,.75,.9,.95,.975,.99,1))

 At least 50% of customers that we interacted with resulted in no revenue.
-The top 1% of sales resulted in over $10,000.00 in revenue, and 25% of customers spent less than $2,924.00.
-Let’s isolate our top and bottom performers using the describe.by
+The top 1% of sales resulted in over $10,000.00 in revenue and 25% of customers spend less than $2,924.00.
+Let’s use the describe.by function to isolate our top performer and bottom performer.

 #-----------------------------------------------------------------